brattonross/windy-radix-palette/README.md

 Whilst it is possible to use this preset with the media strategy, it isn't fully supported at this time.
 You will still need to manually add the `dark` class to an element in order for the dark mode palette to be applied.

-## How does it work?

-This package uses the [Radix Colors](https://www.radix-ui.com/colors) palette to generate a Tailwind preset and a modifed set of the Radix Colors CSS that are more compatible with Tailwind.

-## Thanks
+## Attributions

-Thanks go out to the [Radix UI](https://github.com/radix-ui) team for creating this wonderful color palette!
+[Radix UI](https://github.com/radix-ui) team for creating this wonderful color palette!